-SSH clients will automatically be disconnected from the server and prompt the below message after being idle or inactive for a while.
+SSH sessions will timeout, and the client will be disconnected automatically from the server after being idle or inactive for a while.

-SSH servers' configuration (often by default) to avoid hanging sessions and free up resources.
+The idle SSH connection is closed due to the SSH servers' configuration, often by default, to avoid hanging sessions and free up resources.

 TCPKeepAlive no ClientAliveInterval 30 ClientAliveCountMax 240